Apprenticeship Ambassadors Initiative in the Hanover Region

 30453 Hanover

-Mobile: 0151 75864722
+Cell: 0151 75864722

 Email: christine.hahne@lwk-niedersachsen.de

-Project "BERUFE fürs Leben" (Care and Education)
+“Jobs for Life” Project (Care and Education)

-The training ambassadors from nursing and education professions are part of the model project "Berufe fürs Leben" (Professions for Life).
-The trainees are trained and actively participate with their presentations, experience reports, and practical tasks, for example, in career orientation lessons, in profile/elective courses at general education schools, or at training fairs in the Hanover region.
+© proregio e.V.The training ambassadors from the nursing and childcare professions are part of the pilot project “Careers for Life.”
+The trainees receive training and actively participate in the Hannover region through their presentations, testimonials, and hands-on activities—for example, in career orientation classes, in specialized or elective courses at general education schools, or at career fairs.

 Occupational fields:

-Care and education
+Care and Education

 Your contact: